srikanthoggari/SnipeIT-IAC/README.md

 AWS_SECRET_ACCESS_KEY

 SSH_KEY (Private Key)  - where the public key should be authenticate with github
+Please skip this step if reppo is public

 Every commit will automatically creates AMI